brooklynrail/brooklynrail-platform/content/events/2021/06/ellen-gallagher-with-toby-kamps.md

 ---
 title: Ellen Gallagher with Toby Kamps
-summary: "Artist Ellen Gallagher joins Rail Editor-at-Large Toby Kamps for a conversation.
-We conclude with a musical performance by Laszlo Horvath. "
+summary: Artist Ellen Gallagher joins Rail Editor-at-Large Toby Kamps for a conversation.
+We conclude with a poetry reading.
 people:
   - person: ellen-gallagher
     related_links: